ing-bank/baker/docs/documentation/recipe-dsl.md

 A *firing limit* is a limit on the number of times a sensory event may be received by a [process instance](dictionary.md#process-instance).

-By default have a firing limit of `1` per process instance.
+By default sensory events have a firing limit of `1` per process instance.

-This means the event will be rejected with status `FiringLimitMet` after the first it is received.
+This means the event will be rejected with status `FiringLimitMet` after the first time it is received.

 If you want to send an event more then once you may add it like this: